Lullabot/jenkins_github_drupal/README.md

 * `-i`  The Github pull request issue number.
 * `-l`  The location of the parent directory of the web root.
 Same as `<webroot>`.
+* `-m`  The branch the pull request should be merged to.
+Defaults to 'master'.
+        This is only used with prepare_dir.sh.
 * `-d`  The path to drush.
 Defaults to drush.
 * `-v`  Verbose mode, passed to all drush commands.
 * `-x`  Turn on bash xtrace and drush debug mode.